Summer of Sam: Release

 Summer of Sam premiered at the Cannes Film Festival on May 20, 1999, and was released in the United States on July 2.
+The film premiered in the United Kingdom at the London Film Festival on November 12, 1999.

+Home media

+Buena Vista Home Entertainment released Summer of Sam on VHS and DVD in 2000.
+In 2018, Buena Vista released the film on Blu-ray as a double feature with Lee's Miracle at St. Anna.
+Kino Lorber issued a standalone Blu-ray edition on February 1, 2020.

 Reception

 Box office

 The film grossed $7.8 million in its opening weekend, ranking at eighth place at the box office.
 It dropped to number ten in its second weekend, grossing $3.4 million.

 Critical response

 Summer of Sam received mixed reviews from critics.
+Metacritic, which uses a weighted average, assigned the a score of 67 out of 100, based on 27 critics, indicating "generally favorable" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "D−" on an A+ to F scale.

 Kenneth Turan of the Los Angeles Times stated "Lee is a powerful filmmaker who certainly knows how to have an impact on an audience, but those who survive his ministrations are likely to wonder if in this case the battle was worth the bruises".
 Todd McCarthy of Variety gave a positive review, writing the film "is the closest Lee has yet come to Scorsese territory."
 In the Chicago Sun-Times, Roger Ebert gave it three-and-a-half out of four stars and regarded the screenplay as more of "an analytical outsider's view" of provincial scapegoating rather than "the inside, autobiographical job of a Martin Scorsese film".
 He added Summer of Sam "vibrates with fear, guilt and lust", and that the film is "not about the killer, but about his victims—not those he murdered, but those whose overheated imaginations bloomed into a lynch mob mentality.
 There is a sequence near the end of the film that shows a side of human nature as ugly as it is familiar: the fever to find someone to blame and the need to blame someone who is different."

+Peter Travers of Rolling Stone similarly praised the film's social commentary, writing, "this tenaciously gripping film is only marginally concerned with Berkowitz...
+It’s Lee’s ambition—only partly realized—to show how the killings combined with the heat, blackouts and looting, as well as sexual, racial and cultural tensions, to turn an Italian-American community in the Bronx against itself and all outsiders."

 According to film academic R. Barton Palmer in 2011, Summer of Sam continues to be widely viewed as Spike Lee's most controversial film, "issuing a cynical appeal to trashy tastes", which has "prevented some critics from according it more than cursory consideration".
 Many critics objected to its handling of sexual themes, its pervasive street language, and "what some saw as [Lee's] bitterly negative and even defamatory representations of white ethnic culture".